 ISO 27001 Audit

-1) Scope and pre-audit examination
+1) Scope and pre-audit study

-2) Planning and preparation
+2) Planning and Preparation

 3) Fieldwork